jules2689/trudeau/trudeau/2020-04-18/post_news.md

 **Question**:
 Good morning, Minister ducal association.
 Os.
-You said that the numbers are giving US cause for cause anxious optimism and  starting to see numbers in their provinces improving andthey're going to question when we can get to the new normal.
+You said that the numbers are giving us cause for cause anxious optimism and  starting to see numbers in their provinces improving andthey're going to question when we can get to the new normal.
 So what can we tell them?